rsdoiel/antenna/archives/2025/science_and_technology_2025.11.md

 ---

-## Show top LLMs buggy code and they'll finish off the mistakes rather than fix them
+## Show top LLMs some code and they'll merrily add in the bugs they saw in training

 date: 2025-03-19, updated: 2025-03-19, from: The Register (UK I.T.
 News)

 <h4>One more time, with feeling ...
-Garbage in, garbage out, in training and inference</h4> <p>Researchers have found that large language models (LLMs) tend to parrot buggy code when tasked with completing flawed snippets.…</p>
+Garbage in, garbage out</h4> <p>Researchers have found that large language models (LLMs) tend to parrot buggy code when tasked with completing flawed snippets.…</p>

 <br>